Refined Over Generations

 Better to give than to receive, gift-giving is also an act of altruism — unselfish concern for the well-being of others.
 When we give without expecting anything in return, we are improving our psychological health.

 There is an enormous sense of satisfaction when seeing the expression on the face of someone you’ve given a gift to.
 In fact, some may even like giving gifts more than receiving them.
 Especially when some time is invested in considering what to buy; trying to think like our proposed recipient.
 What might they really like?
 It’s seldom just the type of gift you’d most want to receive yourself.

-Giving a piece of Thomas Ferguson linen is more than just about the unique natural properties, or heritage, of Irish woven linen.
-It is extra special and unique by being custom woven or made to fit special requirements, be that dimensions, colour, or design.
+Giving a piece of Thomas Ferguson linen is more than just about sustainability, or unique natural properties, or the heritage of Irish woven linen.
+It is extra special experience, and unique by being custom woven or made to fit special requirements, be that dimensions, colour, or design.
 Or even more if it is a special gift.

-Thomas Ferguson Irish linens are often personalised with woven, or embroidered, family crests, or company logos.
+Thomas Ferguson Irish linens are often personalized with woven, or embroidered, family crests, or company logos.
 Making it suitable for corporate, anniversary, wedding gifts, and more.

 "There is no better hiding place for poor quality than behind a cheap price"